Skip to Main Content

 English Language Criteria

-Do you have a sufficiently high standard of English?
-And will you have met - by the application deadline - the English language proficiency requirements for IELTS / TOEFL (at the Higher Level listed) of the University of Oxford?
+Do you have a sufficiently high standard of English to meet the University of Oxford's English language proficiency requirements (at the Higher Level listed)?